gokull-lakshmanan/Data-Analytics-Projects/README.md

 *
 ## Projects

-### Project 1: Netflix Data Exploration and Visualisation
+### Project 1: Netflix Data Exploration and Visualization

-This project delves into Netflix's vast content library to identify key trends, understand viewer preferences, and uncover regional insights.
-By analyzing various factors like content type, release year, country of origin, and ratings, I aim to provide data-driven recommendations that can help Netflix optimize its content acquisition and distribution strategies.
+This project analyzes Netflix's content library to uncover key trends, viewer preferences, and regional insights.
+The goal is to optimize content acquisition and distribution strategies based on data-driven recommendations.

-* **Key Technologies:** Python (NumPy, Pandas, Matplotlib, Seaborn), Collab
+- **Key Technologies**: Python (NumPy, Pandas, Matplotlib, Seaborn), Google Colab
-* **Key Insights/Results:** The analysis explores content distribution patterns, identifies top-performing countries for different content types, and examines release patterns over time.
-Specific insights include identifying peak release periods, popular directors and actors in different regions, common movie ratings, and trends in content duration.  *(These insights are based on the PDF you provided.
-Make sure to update them with your own findings.)*
+- **Key Insights**:
+  - Explores content distribution patterns across regions.
+  - Identifies peak release periods and popular directors/actors by region.
+  - Analyzes movie ratings and trends in content duration.

 ### Project 2: Target Brazil E-Commerce Analysis

-This project provides a comprehensive analysis of over 100,000 orders from Target Brazil's e-commerce platform between 2016 and 2018.
-Using exploratory data analysis (EDA) techniques and SQL (BigQuery), I uncover valuable insights into customer behavior, order trends, and regional sales distributions.
-The analysis covers various aspects of the business, including payment methods, freight costs, delivery times, and seasonal patterns.
+This project explores over 100,000 orders from Target Brazil's e-commerce platform between 2016 and 2018.
+The goal is to uncover customer behavior trends, order patterns, and regional sales insights.

-* **Key Technologies:** SQL, BigQuery
+- **Key Technologies**: SQL, BigQuery
-* **Key Insights/Results:** The analysis identifies trends in customer behavior, order volumes, and regional sales distributions.
-It also provides insights into payment method preferences, the impact of freight costs on purchasing decisions, delivery time performance, and the influence of seasonality on sales patterns. *(These insights are based on the PDF you provided.
-Make sure to update them with your own findings.)*
+- **Key Insights**:
+  - Analyzes trends in customer behavior and regional sales distributions.
+  - Identifies the impact of freight costs and delivery times on purchasing decisions.
+  - Analyzes seasonality and its effects on sales patterns.